Don’t Focus on the Negative, See It in a New Light with Six Inspiring Steps

 3. Harness the immense power you have in directing your attention.

 So, we do have more power than we think.
-We can decide where we are going to place our attention.
+We can decide where to focus our attention.

-Becky Bailey of Conscious Discipline says, “Practice becoming more aware of where you are focusing your attention.
-When you find that you’re focused on judging or fault-finding, try shifting your attention to empathy, positive intent, and gratitude.
+Becky Bailey of Conscious Discipline says, “Practice becoming more aware of where you focus your attention.
+When focusing on judging or fault-finding, try shifting your attention to empathy, positive intent, and gratitude.
 See the positive, have faith that all is well, and actively calm yourself.”

 This concept is fascinating and genuinely life-changing.
 Try envisioning yourself as an infinite space of pure consciousness with a commander inside directing where your attention is being placed.
 You are the commander and get to decide where you will land your gaze.

-So, instead of locking in and becoming identified with a problem- try softening your gaze and seeing your world through loving eyes.
-When you’re feeling stuck and focused on the negative, remind yourself that you can choose to place your attention on something else.
+So, instead of locking in and becoming identified with a problem, try softening your gaze and seeing your world through loving eyes.
+When you’re feeling stuck and focused on the negative, remind yourself that you can choose to focus on something else.
 You are the commander of what you see.

 4. Don’t focus on the negative.
 Remember that what you focus on grows.